Music of Nevada: Punks in Vegas

+Rap

+Dizzy Wright's second album reached No. 47 on the Billboard 200.

 R&B

 Ne-Yo is the only solo act from Las Vegas to have topped the Billboard 200, which he did twice, including with In My Own Words in 2006.
 He has released five studio albums that topped the R&B Albums Chart and three singles that topped the R&B Singles Chart.

 702 is an American girl group from Las Vegas, named after the area code for Las Vegas.
 They released a platinum selling album by the same name and had two top ten hits on the Billboard Hot 100.

-Gladys Knight of Gladys Knight and the Pips also resides in Las Vegas.
+Gladys Knight of Gladys Knight & the Pips also resides in Las Vegas.
 She and the Pips have released six studio albums that topped the R&B Albums Chart and eleven singles that topped the R&B Singles Chart.